 The treatment will protect your home from moths and other flying insects for an extended period of time.
-However, all of our pest control services come with a 3-month guarantee so if your home shows signs of another infestation, you just need to contact us and a pest control expert will visit your property again to take care of the new infestation.
+However, all of our pest control services come with a 3-month guarantee so if your home shows signs of another infestation, contact us and a pest control expert will visit your property again.

 When the treatment is finished, our experts will happily share advice on how to prevent future infestations and provide you with a full written report about the treatment.
 For more information please visit our moth control service page.